wssci/fall-2019-meeting/activities.md

 **Cantera Workshop**

-All are welcome, no pre-resgistation requried.
+All are welcome, no pre-registration required.
+The workshop will introduce Cantera and show how to install it and perform some common tasks.

-Time: 1:15pm on Tuesday 10/15
+Time: 1:15-3 pm on Tuesday 10/15

 Location: Salons C-D